Key takeaways

 5. Medication inventory template

 Over time, medications can become less effective (and possibly dangerous) if they expire.
 The following inventory template can be helpful for anyone who wants to track what they have in their medicine cabinet, including over-the-counter drugs and vitamins, to make sure they haven’t expired.
-It’s also helpful to track how much of each medication or supplement a person has on hand.
+It’s also a great way to keep track of how much of each medication or supplement a person has on hand.

-It’s important to note that there’s no one-size-fits-all solution for effective medication management.
-If a downloadable template works for you, that’s great.
-But if an app is what’s going to get you to manage your medications more effectively, then go with that instead.
-At the end of the day, the goal is to reduce the risk of medication errors by keeping track of when and how a medication should be taken.
+These free downloadable log templates are great for keeping track of medications, but it’s important to note that there’s no one-size-fits-all solution for effective medication management.
+If a downloadable template works for you, that’s great, but if an app is what’s going to get you to manage your medications more effectively, then go with that instead.
+At the end of the day, what’s most important is reducing the risk of medication errors by keeping track of when and how a medication should be taken.